tomm1998/movies/README.md

 This is what we want you to do now.
 We prepared a react and nodejs project for you that needs some love: apparently the codeowners who left this legacy code base to you were in a rush and didn't manage to leave it in a clean and stable state.
 Maybe they even didn't have the expertise that you have.

+Please take about 4 hours to get familiar with this project, find the flaws that YOU think are most important to fix first, add tools that help you to professionalize it, maybe even add a feature you're missing and tell us about your thought process in REASONING.md.
+Please commit all your work to a new branch and open a Pull Request in the end.

+You won't be DONE after these 4 hours and that's expected.
+In our job as developers we're never done, right? ;-)

+We're curious to see what you focus on.
+There is no right or wrong - we just want to understand what expertise you will bring to the team! \m/

 ## Getting started

 Run the backend with `cd backend && npm install && npm start` - [see backend/README.md](backend/README.md)